Abibubble/ms4-lead-shot-hazard/README.md

 ### Media
-* All media on this site is owned by Lead Shot Hazard&#8482;.
+* All media on this site is owned by Lead Shot Hazard.
-* As a member of Lead Shot Hazard&#8482;, I own joint rights to use all media and images of the band.
+* As a member of Lead Shot Hazard, I own joint rights to use all media and images of the band.

 ### Acknowledgements